MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 >*If you have Windows 7 or Office 2010, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).*
 >
 >***Relevant for**: [AIP unified labeling client only](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
 For the classic client, see [AIP classic client version release history and support policy](client-version-release-history.md).*

+This article describes the new features available for the unified labeling client, as well as servicing information and support timelines for each AIP unified client version.

 You can download the Azure Information Protection unified labeling client from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).